Information Spillover in Multiple Zero-sum Games: Introduction

 \subsection{Related Literature}

 To the best of our knowledge, the model analyzed here is new.
 Although the model we analyse is zero-sum, the results and the techniques presented remain closer to the non-zero-sum literature, especially to Hart \cite{SH1985} and Sorin \cite{SS1983}.
-We highlight here a few additional papers on discounted and undiscounted Bayesian repeated games with perfect monitoring that have technical and thematic similarities to this project.
-A significant part of the literature on undiscounted Bayesian repeated games with perfect monitoring analyses models under the assumption of ``known own payoffs'' (see Forges \cite{FF1992}).
+We highlight here a few additional papers on discounted and undiscounted repeated games with incomplete information that have technical and thematic similarities to this project.
+A significant part of the literature on undiscounted repeated games with incomplete information analyses models under the assumption of ``known own payoffs'' (see Forges \cite{FF1992}).
 This is a reasonable assumption in several applications and allows for equilibrium-payoff characterizations which are especially tractable (see Shalev \cite{JS1988}).
-Under this assumption, Forges and Solomon \cite{FS2015} provide a simple characterization of Nash equilibrium payoffs in undiscounted Bayesian repeated games of two players.\footnote{An additional assumption needed for the characterization is the existence of ``uniform punishment strategies'' for the players in the Bayesian stage game, that is, strategies that allow a player to be punished by holding his payoffs at his ex-post individually rational level.} This characterization is used to show that in a class of public good games, uniform equilibria might not exist.
+Under this assumption, Forges and Solomon \cite{FS2015} provide a simple characterization of Nash equilibrium payoffs in undiscounted repeated games of two players and incomplete information.\footnote{An additional assumption needed for the characterization is the existence of ``uniform punishment strategies'' for the players in the stage game, that is, strategies that allow a player to be punished by holding his payoffs at his ex-post individually rational level.} This characterization is used to show that in a class of public good games, uniform equilibria might not exist.
 More closely related to our paper in terms of the information environment is Forges et al. \cite{FHS2016}.
-In this paper, among other results, cooperative solutions of one-shot Bayesian games with two players and exactly one informed player are related to noncooperative solutions of two-player repeated Bayesian games with exactly one informed player.
-More specifically, under the assumption of existence of uniform punishment strategies for the uninformed player, the \textit{joint-plan} equilibrium payoffs of the repeated game equal the set of cooperative solutions of the one-shot Bayesian game.
+In this paper, among other results, cooperative solutions of one-shot games with two players and exactly one informed player are related to noncooperative solutions of two-player repeated games with exactly one informed player.
+More specifically, under the assumption of existence of uniform punishment strategies for the uninformed player, the \textit{joint plan} equilibrium payoffs of the repeated game equal the set of cooperative solutions of the one-shot game.
 This \textit{folk theorem} is not however an equilibrium payoff characterization, since it is known from Hart \cite{SH1985} that joint plans cannot account for the whole of equilibrium payoffs in general.